duvan-23/frontend-code-challenge/README.md

 Smooth transitions and modern UI/UX

-min-h-screen, gap-*, text-wrap, and flex-wrap to enhance accessibility and layout stability
+Utility classes used: min-h-screen, gap-*, text-wrap, flex-wrap, etc.

 ✅ Additional Notes
-All data handling (form + CSV) is done 100% client-side
+All form and CSV processing is done 100% client-side

 CSV parsing is fast and accurate with papaparse

-Form UI includes progressive enhancement, feedback states, and accessibility support
+UI includes progressive enhancement, accessibility, and smooth UX

-Includes unit testing for critical components (guards, service logic, and interaction behavior)

-Styled with clean and consistent Tailwind tokens like text-sm, rounded, hover:bg-*, and shadow-md